phalcon-orphanage/docs/en/contributions.md

 * put on hold, if discussion is necessary (community, core team etc.)
 * rejected

-> Please make sure that the target branch that you send your pull request is correct and that you have already rebased your code.
+> **NOTE**: Please make sure that the target branch that you send your pull request is correct and that you have already rebased your code.
 Pull requests to the **master** branch are not allowed
 {:.alert .alert-danger}

 ## Documentation